allmake/allmake/README.md

 	Afer installed allmake, reboot the computer.
 	Then allmake is ready to use, simply type below command to start you project

+	- Generating c/c++ source code and Cross compiling a new project.

 	mkdir -p ~/workspace/demo
 	cd ~/workspace/demo
 	allmake add plat=x86_64-linux